popmechanic/finitude/README.md

 1. Open `index.html` in a modern browser or visit [the website](https://finitude.music/)
 2. Focus your creative intention
-3. Roll through the seven steps
+3. Roll through the eight steps
 4. Accept what comes
 5. Write your song